 Illinois Birth Records Search

-The Department of Public Health for Illinois handles all birth records.
-You can quickly obtain a copy of your Illinois birth record with just a couple of steps.
+The Department of Public Health for Illinois handles all Illinois Public birth records.
+You can quickly obtain a copy of your Illinois birth records with just a couple of steps.

 Table of Contents